Sean 'Diddy' Combs is arrested in New York after federal indictment

 Another of Combs' accusers was a woman who said the rap producer raped her two decades ago when she was 17.

-Another woman who filed a lawsuit, April Lampos, said she was a college student in 1994 when she met Combs and a series of "terrifying sexual encounters" with Combs and those around him began that lasted for years.
+Another woman who filed a lawsuit, April Lampros, said she was a college student in 1994 when she met Combs, and a series of "terrifying sexual encounters" with Combs and those around him began that lasted for years.

 Combs and his attorneys denied nearly all of the lawsuits’ allegations.